punyhumangames/ArcPluginsDocumentation/docs/arcinventory/1.0/concepts/inventory.md

 Inventory is the primary container for items, and the primary controller for what items do to players.

-Inventory is implemented as an Actor Component, and should be added to your actors with the `UArcInventoryComponent_Modular`.
+Inventory is implemented as an Actor Component, and has many children classess to cover different gameplay functions.
 The base class, `UArcInventoryComponent` features the core slot structure, placing items into slots, and allowing developers to understand the layout of their inventory through queries.
-The Modular Inventory provides the framework for gameplay integration for your inventory.

 ## Base Inventory